-During the workshop, findings from two papers by PEP researchers will be presented.
+During the workshop, findings from two papers by PEP researchers were presented.
 The first, a “Poverty profile of Muthithi Location, Murang’a County” found that 37.9% of the population are living in poverty.
 The team’s analysis shows that the poor have low levels of education, large families and travel further to market compared to the non-poor.
-The Director of Planning for Murang’a County will explain how these research findings will inform county planning decisions.
+The Director of Planning for Murang’a County explained how these research findings will inform county planning decisions.

-As well as officials from Murang’a County Youth and Planning departments, the team is expecting attendance from local Muthithi leaders, Muthithi Community representatives, Youth and Planning department representatives from other counties, development partners including the IDRC and UNDP, and NGOs including World Concern.
-PEP’s Executive Director, Prof. Jane Mariara, will provide the welcome remarks.
-Bringing together these key stakeholders will ensure lively and productive policy discussions.
+As well as officials from Murang’a County Youth and Planning departments, the attendance comprise local Muthithi leaders, Muthithi Community representatives, Youth and Planning department representatives from other counties, development partners including the IDRC and UNDP, and NGOs including World Concern.